HomeMy WebLinkAboutAgenda Bill 5.B 04/19/2004CITY OF PETALUMA, CALIFORNIA `°� asro►

 the correct payment, many chose to simply defer payment until they were contacted.
 The

-s performed for them and a specific amount to
+members will receive a bill where the calculafion'is performed foci them and a specific amount to

 None.
-There is no alternative process established in Ordinance 2104
+There is no alternative process established in Ordinance 2104`N.C.S.

-the approkimately 690 BID members pay an average assessment of,$116. • The BID budget i's allocated
+the approxiniately 690 BIDmembers pay an average assessment of $116.- The BID budget i`s allocated

 as follows: